RaviKMalhotra/Microsoft-Azure/Azure Certifications/AZ-900 - Azure Fundamentals/Core Azure Compute Services.md

 # Core Azure Compute Services and Products

 ## What is Compute Service
+- Remember that not all VM types are available in all regions, so therefore select the VM type and the region carefully.

 ## Different Compute Services and Products offered by Azure
 - https://learn.microsoft.com/en-us/azure/architecture/guide/technology-choices/compute-decision-tree